 37% of all the money ever printed by the federal government got printed in the last 12 months in the history of our nation.

-And so we know we are in a debt mess slash crisis.
+And so we are in a debt mess slash crisis.

-But what the bill I introduced does is it says, hey, if New York wants to give 2.1 billion dollars with a B, and that's what that's what they are doing, to illegal, undocumented, unemployed immigrants, then the federal taxpayers are not going to backfill those dollars in New York.
+But what the bill I introduced does is it says, hey, if New York wants to give $2.1 billion worth of B, and that's what they are doing to illegal, undocumented, unemployed immigrants, then the federal taxpayer is not going to backfill those dollars in New York.

-You go off and spend your own money, not taxpayers uh funding the federal government.
+You go off and spend your own money, not taxpayers funding the federal government.

-I don't want Montanans here, turn the corner on April 15th, thinking about the money they're sending back to Washington, D.C. is going to fund this New York nonsense.
+I don't want Montanans here, turning the corner on April 15th, thinking about the money they're sending back to Washington, D.C. is going to fund this New York nonsense.

-So my bill simply says if you do that, you're not gonna get any of the federal dollars from from Joe Biden's uh liberal wishlist COVID package.
+So my bill simply says if you do that, you're not going to get any federal dollars from Joe Biden's liberal wishlist COVID package.

-You know, it it's just I'm telling you as somebody that will supposedly uh there's no benefit here.
+You know, it's just, I'm telling you as somebody that will supposedly, there's no benefit here.

-I live in the second high highest property tax county in the entire country, Senator.
+I live in the second highest property tax county in the entire country, Senator.

 And I'm not complaining.